earthly/website/blog/_posts/2024-02-06-readability.md

 ## Less To Go Wrong

-Another way to improve readbility is to strictly just have less that can go wrong.
+Another way to improve readability is to strictly just have less that can go wrong.
 A for each can't have a off by one error, so if I replace a for i loop with a for each, I no longer have to worry about my indexes being off.

 Even if somewhere that for each has an implementation that may use indexes, I can just assume it works correctly and move my thinking to a higher level.
-You can only hold so many things in working memory at a time, so off loading some of this helps.
+You can only hold so many things in working memory at a time, so reducing some of this helps.

 ~~~{.go caption="Code Report: Count Max"}
 func maximumCount(nums []int) int {